AFK07/Movieland/README.md

 # Getting Started

 Node.js and npm should be installed.
+The rest (search.svg for the search icon and API key are provided).
+API key received through https://omdbapi.com/apikey.aspx where you can generate keys at ease.